WayScience/CytoSnake/tests/functional/README-functional.md

 ![functional_test_diagram](../../docs/images/functional-testing-diagram.svg)
 > **Functional Testing Environment**: Schematic depicting `CytoSnake`'s functional testing environment.

 Shown above is a basic illustration of the functional testing environment used by `CytoSnake`.
 This illustration introduces four fundamental components: the `CytoSnake` module(shown in blue-green), prepare_data function (shown in light-green), functional test module (shown in yellow), and fixture (shown in red) working together.

 - **`CytoSnake module`**: is used to import `test_utils.py` module in order to use the `prepare_data()` function
 - **`prepare_data()`**: allows developers to easily select data and transport them to the testing directory
 - **`functional test`** (shown in yellow) contains the sets of instructions on how to test `CytoSnake`s'CLI.
-- **`fixture`**: Are [`pytest`](https://docs.pytest.org/en/6.2.x/fixture.html) fixtures that provide essential setup and teardown functionalities to make it easier for developers to form their tests.
+- **`fixture`**: Are [`pytest`](https://docs.pytest.org/en/latest/explanation/fixtures.html) fixtures that provide essential setup and teardown functionalities to make it easier for developers to form their tests.

 ## Submitting Tests

-Adding functional tests is simple!
+Here is the run down of creating a functional test!
 You, as a developer, can create a new functional test within the `cytosnake/test/functional` directory and select a module where the test will be added.
 This is similar to adding tests in traditional software packages, but using a consistent pattern to help maintainability.